Lemoncode/node-training/02 Mongo/00 Intro/00 Installing Mongo/README.md

 # 00 Installing Mongo

-In this sample we are going to
+In this sample we are going to install and configure MongoDB.

 Summary steps:

 - Install last recommended Mongo version.
+- Set `Environment Variables` path.
+- Create `data` folder.
+- Run `mongod` and `mongo`.

 # Steps to build it